Ticulet/University/README.md

+My first ever Java University Project.
+Done with AWT and basic I/O methods.
 A simple Java application for managing teacher records in educational institutions.
 This system allows you to add, modify, and delete records for both high school and college teachers.
-Features

-User-friendly Interface: Built with Java AWT for a smooth, desktop-like experience.
+Interface: Built with Java AWT.
 Dual Teacher Types: Manage both high school and college teacher records.
 CRUD Operations: Easily Create, Read, Update, and Delete teacher records.
 Data Persistence: Automatically saves teacher records to a file for future sessions.